-Born in Cobham Kent in 1946, Baker was recognised as the top of his class after passing his examination for associateship of the Royal Institute of British Architects in 1891.
+Born in the English town of Cobham in 1862, Baker was recognised as the top of his class after passing his examination for associateship of the Royal Institute of British Architects in 1891.

 Most famous among his works in this country are the Union Buildings, the seat of government in South Africa.
-The cornerstone for this impressive edifice was laid in 1910.
-Having completed the Union Buildings in 1913, Herbert Baker departed South Africa for India and then returned to England.
+The cornerstone for this impressive edifice was laid in 1910 and the buildings were completed in 1913.

 Other famous Herbert Baker buildings include Groot Constantia, the Rhodes Memorial and St George's Cathedral in Cape Town; Northwards, Roedean School and St John's College in Johannesburg; and Rhodes University in Grahamstown.